 Okay.
 We have an amended motion to take the money out of the General Funds Special Projects line item for \$200.00.
 Do we have a second for the amendment.
-Several verar Coo

 Any more discussion?
 All in favor of the amended motion raise your blue cards Thank you.
 All opposed, raise your cards.
 Okay.